attila-lendvai/maru/README.md

     hardware drivers (i.e. all dynamically allocated memory needs to be managed by our own GC, all IO behind our own abstractions, etc).
-Other platforms: *libc* (functional), and *metacircular* (only planned).
+Other platforms: *libc* (functional), and *metacircular* (only a placeholder for now).

-  - The host and the slave are isolated while bootstrapping which makes it possible to do things like reordering types (changing their type id in the target), or changing their object layout.
+  - The host and the slave are isolated while bootstrapping which makes it possible to do things like reordering types (changing their type id in the target), or changing runtime object layout.

   - Relying on this isolation, the code in `eval.l` now looks pretty much the same as something that is meant to be loaded into the evaluator (i.e. the function